Seafront promenade in Cromer at sunset, with views over the beach, iron railings, and a flint wall leading towards the cliffs and houses beyond.

 A lively coastal town where classic seaside charm meets some of Norfolk’s best walking routes.

-Cromer is one of the most popular bases on the North Norfolk Coast for walking holidays and outdoor adventures.
-Known for its Victorian pier, blue flag beach, and fresh crab, the town also sits directly on the Norfolk Coast Path.
-From here, you can head east toward Overstrand, Mundesley, and Happisburgh, or west to Sheringham and the dramatic clifftop walks of Beeston Bump.
+Cromer is one of the most popular bases on the North Norfolk Coast for walking holidays, combining classic seaside character with varied and rewarding outdoor adventures.
+Known for its Victorian pier, blue flag beach, and famous Cromer crab, the town sits directly on the Norfolk Coast Path.
+From here, walkers can head east toward Overstrand, Mundesley, and Happisburgh, or west to Sheringham and the dramatic clifftop routes over Beeston Bump.

-The town’s high position above the shore gives sweeping sea views from the promenade and clifftop gardens.
-Inland, quiet lanes and footpaths lead through rolling farmland, woodland, and to small villages set back from the coast.
-Cromer also marks the end point of the Weavers’ Way, a 61-mile trail from Great Yarmouth through the Norfolk Broads and countryside.
+The town’s elevated position above the shoreline brings sweeping sea views from the promenade and clifftop gardens.
+Inland, quiet lanes and footpaths lead through rolling farmland, woodland, and small villages just beyond the coast.
+Cromer also marks the eastern end of the Weavers’ Way, a 61-mile long-distance route linking the town with the Norfolk Broads and countryside all the way to Great Yarmouth.

 Why Visit Cromer for Walking and Adventure